Best Wide Receivers in Philadelphia Eagles History

 In 1985, the Eagles were in overtime with the Atlanta Falcons, tied 17–17.
 The Eagles were backed up as far as they could be, inside their own one-yard line.
 With Quick lined up to the right, quarterback Ron Jawarski threw to him.
 Quick caught the ball and squeezed between two defenders who were only inches away from him.
 From there he had nothing but grass ahead of him and he sprinted down the field to win the game while tying the NFL record for the longest play in history.

-- Mike Quick has been a color commentator for the Eagles since 1998.
+Mike Quick has been a color commentator for the Eagles since 1998.
+His 99-yard touchdown is the longest play in overtime history.

 When it comes to making lists it can be hard to choose the top spot at times, but that isn't the case with Harold Carmichael.
 Carmichael was a physical specimen of power and size.
 Standing at 6'8" and weighing in at 225 pounds, Carmichael looked down on everyone.
 He was selected by the Eagles in the seventh round of the 1971 NFL Draft and began his career as a tight end, getting little production but still leading all tight ends with 20 receptions.
 The following season, Carmichael was moved to wide receiver and in his third year he broke out.